gosho6677/Blog/README.md

 ### other
 Тhere are many small details in this project, which to notice you must check the code itself.
 # Tech Stack
-> The main technologies I've used to build this end-to-end project are React js for front end views, node js as backend REST API and for database i've used MongoDB and mongoose.
+> The main technologies I've used to build this end-to-end project are React js for front end views, node js as backend REST API, for database i've used MongoDB and mongoose and for authentication json web tokens.
 (MERN)

 # Todo list